What Is Haptic / Tactile Feedback?

 Adding haptic feedback has two major benefits for manufacturers.
-First, it can improve user experience.
+First, it can improve the user experience.
 Even everyday products are now being built with touch displays and interfaces.
-They’re cheaper to construct than control panels with buttons or switches, and designers can make context specific user interfaces simply by changing the graphical layout on the screen.
+They’re cheaper to construct than control panels with buttons or switches, and designers can make context-specific user interfaces simply by changing the graphical layout on the screen.

 The Difference Between Haptic Feedback And Vibration Alerting

-This is often an area of confusion, especially because there is no strict guidance as to what separates the two.
+This is often an area of confusion, especially because there are no strict guidelines as to what separates the two.
 In truth, they are both very similar.
 Here at Precision Microdrives, we define the difference between haptics and vibration alerting by the complexity of the vibration pattern.

 Although they both use vibrations to communicate with the user, the key difference is that haptic feedback devices often use a variety of advanced waveforms to convey information to the user.
 Vibration alerting products are less complicated and are generally designed to produce a strong enough vibration to alert the user of an event.